praveenpkg8/portfolio/content/about/_index.md

 ## On Terms

-I am MR. PRAVEEN KUMAR G, Junior Software Developer at FULL Creative.
+I am MR. PRAVEEN KUMAR G, Full Stack Developer @ Mad Street Den.
 Finished my B.Tech Information Technology in Jeppiaar engineering college, Chennai.
 Besides academic, I have been involved in various activities of the Entrepreneurship cell and I was the CEO of entrepreneurship cell in my college.
 I have done interns in several organizations.

 I am an ambitious individual who is looking to broaden my career path.
 However, I am open with new challenges and am willing to work hard to reach my goals.
 I enjoy contributing new ideas, I am self motivated and an excellent team player, this is one of my technical key strength.I work well under pressure and understand the importance of time management.